Volunteering at Inclusion Melbourne

 The screening and matching process is an important step.

-This first involves an interview, which helps us to get to know you, in particular about your interests, skills, expectations and motivations for volunteering.
-The interview also provides us with the opportunity to discuss what is involved in your chosen role, clarify expectations and give you the opportunity to ask as many questions as you wish!
+This first involves getting to know you a little better by completing an application form and attending an interview.
+This will help us get to know about your interests, skills, expectations and motivations for volunteering.
+This is also an opportunity to discuss what is involved in your chosen role, clarify expectations and give you the opportunity to ask as many questions as you wish!

 Once screening has been completed, we can start work on finding a suitable match.
 Sometimes we may have someone in mind for you, however there are a number of factors in completing matching, such as the number of recipients waiting for a volunteer, the shared interests and community location.
 Where-ever possible we try to make sure our volunteers and participants share the same community area.

-Your position description includes key responsibilities, including the requirement to report about your volunteering activity over a month to your supervisor.
+Your position description includes key responsibilities, including the requirement to report on your volunteering activity each month.